sal55/langs/mycompilers.md

 Compiling qq.m to memory
 Hello, World!
 ```
 This compiles the sources for the M compiler, runs it from memory, which compiles the sources for the Q interpreter, then runs that in memory which executes that hello.q script.
 This takes under 0.2 seconds and needs to write 0 bytes to disk.

-(I wonder what it would take, time and storage, with gcc first building itself then building CPython.)
+(The equivalent with mainstream products would be for gcc to first build itself from scratch, then use tha new version to build CPyton from scratch, then run hello.py.)

 ### Intermediate Language/Representation